karatelabs/karate/README.md

 * [Save significant effort](https://twitter.com/ptrthomas/status/986463717465391104) by re-using Karate test-suites as [Gatling performance tests](karate-gatling) that deeply assert that server responses are accurate under load
 * Gatling integration can hook into [*any* custom Java code](https://github.com/intuit/karate/tree/master/karate-gatling#custom) - which means that you can test even non-HTTP protocols such as [gRPC](https://thinkerou.com/karate-grpc/)
 * [API mocks](karate-netty) or test-doubles that even [maintain CRUD 'state'](https://hackernoon.com/api-consumer-contract-tests-and-test-doubles-with-karate-72c30ea25c18) across multiple calls - enabling TDD for micro-services and [Consumer Driven Contracts](https://martinfowler.com/articles/consumerDrivenContracts.html)
+  * HTTP/1.1 and HTTP/2 supported with mock server
+  * HTTP/2 Upgrade and prior-knowledge supported both with cleartext and SLL (supporting ALPN)
 * [Async](#async) support that allows you to seamlessly integrate listening to message-queues within a test
 * [Mock HTTP Servlet](karate-mock-servlet) that enables you to test __any__ controller servlet such as Spring Boot / MVC or Jersey / JAX-RS - without having to boot an app-server, and you can use your HTTP integration tests un-changed
 * Comprehensive support for different flavors of HTTP calls: